 To discuss the circular narrative used in Ox-Cart Man, use a calendar.
 Go through the months of the year and discuss what happens when the year ends.
 (The cycle begins again.)
 After discussing the calendar, make a calendar for the ox-cart man’s family.
 For months not mentioned in the story, decide where those events should be recorded on the calendar.

 - Create your own circular story.
-Use these free story cubes for writing prompts.
-Remember to end your story where it began!
+For extra excitement, use free printable story cubes for your writing prompts.
+(If you’re writing a circular story, remember to end your story where it began!)
 If you don’t want to make your own story cubes, Amazon has a huge selection of ready-made story cubes; or you can look at these cubes to spark some ideas for your homemade cubes).

 - Discover how to build stories with this series of videos from the Sydney Story Factory.

 - The Ox-Cart Man poem is considered a narrative poem.
 Read other famous narrative poems to see a variety of examples of this type of writing.